Are you looking for a WordPress SEO guide for beginners?

-For example, FacileWay is a blogging niched blog where it has categorized its topic into several categories like SEO, Blogging, Themes, Affiliate Marketing.
+For example, FacileWay is a blogging blog where that has categorized its topic into several categories like SEO, Blogging, Themes, and Affiliate Marketing.

-Now people who wanna learn about SEO can easily jump on that section.
+Now people who wanna learn about SEO can easily jump to that section.
 In this category, they will get everything about SEO.

-It makes the search flow easy if you can add proper categories and tags into your content.
+It makes the search flow easy if you can add proper categories and tags to your content.